5ylviax/Apple-Picker-Game/README.md

 Current Issue
 - In the hierarchy → Canva → RoundCheck (legacy text), rounds are unable to be displayed after building and publishing.
+However it works perfectly fine applicatoin mode and pressing the play putton in unity  version 2021.3.33f1

 Link to game
 https://play.unity.com/en/games/4457aea4-4d8d-4469-b4ed-d5d765d37f00/apple-picker

+## Known Issues

+Round Display Bug
+In the hierarchy → Canva → RoundCheck (legacy text), rounds are not displayed after building and publishing.

+✅ Works correctly in Play Mode inside Unity (tested on Unity 2021.3.33f1).

+❌ Fails to display in the built/published version.